ashiklom/shiklomanov-lab-resources/onboarding-materials.md

 - Check the status of your currently submitted jobs: `squeue -u <username>`
   - To monitor this continuously: `watch squeue -u <username>`.
 Exit this with Control-C.
 - Connect to a currently running job (e.g., to run `htop`): `srun --pty --jobid <jobid> bash`
+- To chain jobs together, use the `--dependency=afterok:<jobid>` argument.
+For example:

+    sbatch jobA.sh
+    # Submitted batch job 58624704
+    sbatch --dependency=afterok:58624704 jobB.sh

+  This will start `jobB.sh` only after `jobA.sh` has successfully completed.

 ## Other NCCS DISCOVER tips